 The school works collaboratively with parents so that children receive consistent messages about how to behave at home and at school.
-We share the school rules with parents so we expect parents to read these and support them.
-The policy is shared on the website and parents are directed to this with updates on the school's newsletters.
-The children are reminded of the behaviour policy as and when it is needed and the class teacher will share it with their class at the beginning of each academic year.
+We ask parents to read our Home School Agreement with their child and then sign, virtually, to show their agreement to commit to it.
+This policy is shared on the website and parents are directed to this with updates on the school's newsletters.
+The children are reminded of this policy, along with the school values, the school's Golden Rule and the Home School Agreement as and when it is needed.